LooseLab/readfish/README.md

  #### Testing expected results from a selection experiment.

- The only way to test read until on a playback run is to look at changes in read length for rejected vs accepted reads.
+ The only way to test readfish on a playback run is to look at changes in read length for rejected vs accepted reads.
 To do this:

  1. Start a fresh simulation run using the bulkfile provided above.
  2. Restart the readfish command (as above):